z-eitgeist/Golang-Cisco-Meraki/README.md

 # Golang---Cisco-Meraki
 Cisco Meraki Golang Script
 This is a simple Golang script for interacting with the Cisco Meraki API.
-The script demonstrates how to use the Meraki API to get information about your Meraki network, devices, clients, and other objects.
+The script demonstrates how to use the Meraki API to get information about your Meraki organizations, network and devices.

 # Prerequisites